allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 }
 ```

-This is a disease, infected probably from Scala.
-It’s annoying for several reasons.
+This disorder is annoying for several reasons.

 **First**, you need to type and read this noisy colon between names and types.
 What is the purpose of this extra character?
 Why are names **separated** from their types?